 This is the crown jewel of the mediocre life.
 At its core, the key is the avoidance of responsibility.
 So never, under any circumstances, do you take responsibility for your choices.
 If you have been paying attention so far, you likely know how to do this.
 Blame, keep the complaints focused on others, always have an excuse.
 And do not relent to reality, even if it’s right in front of you.
 For example, if you are caught on video doing something stupid, just deny that it’s you.
 That’s right.
 Deny.
 Then blame someone else.
 (Remember: You must revert to be the victim here, rather than owning up to anything!)

 If you are really a master, you can take this as far as you want.
 Comments like, ‘That’s not me’ or even ‘That’s not what really happened’ can be useful.
 ‘Someone set me up’ is also a good ploy here.
 Deny, project responsibility on someone else and then you instantly become the victim.
 Get it?

-Now others might get exasperated with you because the evidence is right in front of you, but never mind that.
+Now others might get exasperated with you because the evidence is right in front of you but never mind that.
 That’s the goal!
-You suddenly have them confused, upset and frustrated…and guess who is in control?
+You suddenly have them confused, upset, and frustrated…and guess who is in control?
 You are!
-You control their state of mind in that moment, and you are the King or Queen of Mediocrity.
+You control their state of mind at that moment, and you are the King or Queen of Mediocrity.
 You win!
 They are frustrated with you.
 You have their attention.
 And yet you are unshaken in your mediocre life, free of taking any responsibility.